-Chef's favorite, olive oil is one of the principal source of cooking edible oils employed all over the Mediterranean region since centuries.
+Chef's favorite, olive oil is one of the principal sources of cooking edible oils employed all over the Mediterranean region for centuries.
 The oil, pressed from olive fruits, oftentimes is revered in many religious texts as a symbol of peace, prosperity, and good health.

 Olives belong to the family of Oleaceae, in the genus: Olea.
 Scientific name: Olea europaea.